-I have been honored to be a psychotherapist and work with people on healing, personal transformation, growth, and mental health and well-being for 25 years in the Madison area.
+I have been honored to be a psychotherapist and work with adults, couples, and college age individuals on healing, personal transformation, growth, and mental health and well-being for 27 years in the Madison area.
 I believe that “in all things there is a hidden wholeness.”
 Symptoms and distressing patterns of behavior are often, at their core, attempts at wholeness.
 I begin therapy from this premise and work to identify and strengthen your internal and external resources to support the healing and change you want to make.
 Through my experience, I trust that people can be amazingly resilient even when facing great pain.
 Psychotherapy is a process of exploring the deep questions of inner truth and following a path toward greater integration and wholeness.

 - Overcome depression and anxiety

 - Recover from trauma

 - Improve communication skills